josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 For years, we heard about Joe Biden's age and mental state on a perpetual repeat.

-Trump and his supporters loudly exclaimed, on a daily basis, that it was _unacceptable_ for a man so old and so shaky in his speech to be President.
+Trump and his supporters ensured this message permeated every form of media, on a daily basis: it is _unacceptable_ for a man so old and so shaky in his speech to be President.

 They beat this drum for a good long while, until: suddenly, Trump's opponent _wasn't_ Joe Biden; it was Kamala Harris, a person dramatically younger and sharper than Trump.

 Overnight, Trump went from being the youngest person in the race, to the oldest and most senile, by a massive margin.

-So, naturally, Republicans realized they'd be hypocrites to support Trump, and immediately found another candidate.
+So, naturally, Republicans realized they'd be hypocrites to support a blathering old man, and immediately found another candidate.

 I kid, of course.
 That didn't happen.
 Nothing as sensible as that has ever once happened in the modern history of the Republican party.

 Quite the opposite, actually: Republicans suddenly became _proud_ of his advanced age.
 Some literally even wore adult diapers in support of him.

 You see, when a Democrat breaks the rules, they generally resign, or are fired.
+The rules matter to the Democrats; to the adults.

 But when a _Republican_ does something that would be considered breaking the rules, _the rules suddenly change_.

 And change they did.
-The national media which made Biden's age and sharpness the centerpiece of all political coverage for months if not years on end suddenly just…_stopped caring_.
+The national media which made Biden's age and sharpness the centerpiece of all political coverage for months (if not years) on end suddenly just…_stopped caring_.

-Even as Trump rambled unhinged nonsense night after night, few paid attention.
+Even as Trump rambled unhinged nonsense night after night, few paid attention, no matter how nonsensical or objectively wrong it got.
 Whether he was making it up or so completely detached from reality, nobody could tell, but it obviously didn't matter to most observers.

 The perceived fouls of age and cognition were, quite clearly, never about age or cognition.